ec-europa/ecl-twig/docs/decisions/003-ecl-compliance.md

 }
 ```

-4. The developers adds a scenario in the test including all the use cases defined in the compliance template (when possible):
+4. The developer adds a scenario in the test including all the use cases defined in the compliance template (when possible):
    Ex:

 ```